Ben Yedder Leads Monaco As Lens Collapse At Brest - UrduPoint

 "What's disconcerting is to play 40 minutes of this quality, when with a bit more accuracy we should have been leading 3-0 and when there's only one team on the pitch... and then let certain things go," said Lens coach Franck Haise.

 "We were so passive in so many duels.
 It was that difference in my team that surprised me.
 When you do that, you don't look much like Lens.
 At least not the Lens we love."
-Samuel Grandsir popped up with a late equaliser as Le Havre snatched a 2-2 draw at Montpellier in their first top-flight match since 2009.
+Rennes thrashed promoted Metz 5-1, while Samuel Grandsir popped up with a late equaliser as Le Havre snatched a 2-2 draw at Montpellier in their first top-flight match since 2009.

-Gautier Lloris, younger brother of former France captain Hugo Lloris, gave Le Havre the lead before Nigerian forward Akor Adams notched a brace on his Montpellier debut.
+Gautier Lloris, younger brother of former France captain Hugo, gave Le Havre the lead before Nigerian forward Akor Adams notched a brace on his Montpellier debut.

 Rasmus Nicolaisen hit a stoppage-time winner for Toulouse in their 2-1 victory at Nantes.